10-year-old Texas girl in medically-induced coma after contracting brain-eating amoeba

 WACO, Texas (KTRK) -- A 10-year-old girl is in the hospital fighting for her life after she contracted a deadly, brain-eating amoeba that's known to kill people in days.

-"She is just an outstanding young girl and we are all devastated, but we're also we're also very hopeful," Valley Mills Elementary Principal Crystal Warren said.
+"She is just an outstanding young girl and we are all devastated, but we're also very hopeful," Valley Mills Elementary Principal Crystal Warren said.

 Doctors and members of the Center for Disease Control are working to figure out how she contracted the amoeba.
 They're working to determine if it was when she went swimming in the Brazos River near her house in Laguna Park or at Lake Whitney on Labor Day.